thecolourfoundation/rune/README.md

 - Derived conclusions
 - Source evidence

-Support is intentionally focused while the project is still evolving.
+Support is intentionally focused while the project continues to evolve.

 ---

-Evidence-backed answers
+Evidence-Backed Answers

-Most AI systems give you an answer.
+Most AI systems provide an answer.

-Rune aims to give you:
+Rune aims to provide:

-the answer + the evidence behind it.
+«The answer + the evidence supporting it.»

 For example: